Breast cancer is the most common cancer affecting women. It is the second most common type of cancer, after lung cancer, causing death in women.

 2. Positive History of Breast Cancer: For a woman who has suffered any type of breast cancer in the past, the risk of developing a new cancer is 4times higher than normal.

-3. Family History: If a blood-line relative of a woman (mother, daughter, sister) has/had breast cancer, she is also at a higher risk of developing breast cancer.
+3. Family History: If a blood-line relative of a woman (mother, daughter, sister) has/had cancer, she is also at a higher risk of developing same.

-5. Age: As a woman grows in age, her risk of developing breast cancer also increases.
+5. Age: As a woman grows in age, her risk of developing cancer of the breast also increases.

-6. Reproduction History: Starting mensuration earlier than 12 years, never being pregnant, not breastfeeding, and late menopause after age 55 will raise your risk of breast cancer due to a pronged exposure to the hormone, estrogen.
+6. Reproduction History: Starting mensuration earlier than 12 years, never being pregnant, not breastfeeding, and late menopause after age 55 will raise your risk of this type of cancer due to a pronged exposure to the hormone, estrogen.

-7. Alcohol Consumption and Lack of Exercise also pose a higher risk for breast cancer than normal.
+7. Alcohol Consumption and Lack of Exercise also pose a higher risk than normal.

 Types Of Breast Cancer

-Based on the site affected, breast cancer is classified into;
+Based on the site affected, this is classified into;

-Just as the name implies, this type of breast cancer does not affect the surrounding tissues of the breast.
+Just as the name implies, this type does not affect the surrounding tissues of the breast.
 It is only confined to the affected ducts from which it originates.
 They are sometimes referred to as “pre-cancers”.

 Here, the cancer cells are capable of leaving the breast ducts and lobular walls to the surrounding tissues of the affected breast.
 Most breast cancers are invasive but may not be metastatic.